nice-shot/node-xmltv/README.md

 ~~`npm install xmltv`~~ (Currently not uploaded to npm)

 ## Getting Started
-The module expoeses the XMLTVParser class.
+The module expoeses an XMLTV format parser class.
 This class is a writable stream so you can just pipe XMLTV data to it:

 ```javascript